ibirle/cs326-final-alpha/docs/milestone3.md

 # Descriptions

+Implemented preset "users" that will utilaize the functionalities of the website.

 # APIs of Project
 All of our requests are POST requests
 See database diagram for the object definitions